rollbar/docs/guides/grouping-algorithm.md

 2. Take the SHA1 hash of what remains

-Like exceptions, the resulting SHA1 hash is used as the occurrence "fingerprint", and occurrences with the same fingerprint are grouped together.
+Like exceptions, the resulting SHA1 hash is used as the occurrence "fingerprint", and occurrences with the same fingerprint are combined.

 "Things that look like data" includes: